Special Circumstances

 Budget Adjustment

-A budget adjustment is an adjustment made by a Financial Aid Counselor based on documented proof of certain educational expenses incurred by the student that exceed or are not included in the standard budget.
-Carefully review the questions and categories below to determine whether you meet the criteria for submitting the Budget Adjustment Form.
+A budget adjustment is an increase in your cost of attendance made by a Financial Aid Counselor based on documented educational expenses that exceed or are not included in the standard budget.
+Carefully review the categories below to determine whether you meet the criteria for submitting the Unusual Circumstance Form for Budget Adjustment.

-To allow adequate time to review the request and process or disburse any aid resulting from an increase, the Budget Adjustment e-Form must be submitted at least 10 business days prior to the end of the semester.
-Submission dates for the 2023-2024 Academic Year are:
+To allow adequate time to review the request and process or disburse any aid resulting from an increase, the Budget Adjustment Form must be submitted at least 15 business days prior to the end of the semester.
+Submission dates for the 2024-2025 academic year are:

 Students must log in with their Campus Connection username and password.
 After completing the applicable sections, attach the required documentation and submit the form.
 Review may take 3-4 weeks and students are notified via their NDSU email when a decision has been made.
 Questions may be directed to NDSU One Stop at 1-866-924-8969 or 701-231-6200 or by completing the One Stop Inquiry Form.